 Stargardt disease (also known as Stargardt macular dystrophy or fundus flavimaculatus) is the most common form of inherited juvenile macular degeneration.
 Decreased central vision with decreased color perception is a hallmark of Stargardt disease, whereas side vision is usually preserved (this also differentiates Stargardt disease from retinitis pigmentosa, where peripheral vision is firstly affected, only eventually developing in central vision loss).
 The progressive vision loss associated with Stargardt disease is caused by the death of photoreceptor cells in the central portion of the retina called the macula.
 The macula is responsible for sharp central vision — for tasks like reading, watching television, and looking at faces.

-Onset of Stargardt disease is typically in childhood or adolescence and the progression rate is quite variable.
+The onset of Stargardt disease is typically in childhood or adolescence and the progression rate is quite variable.
 Eventually, almost everyone with Stargardt disease has a visual acuity in the range of 20/200 to 20/400.
 The vision loss is not correctable with prescription eyeglasses, contact lenses, or refractive surgery.
 Patients may exhibit color vision deficiencies.
 The degree and type of colour vision deficiency correlate better with best-corrected visual acuity (BCVA) than with full-field electroretinography (ffERG) results.

 Yellowish flecks in and under the macula are typically observed at first ophthalmologic examination.
 Flecks are deposits of lipofuscin, a fatty byproduct of normal cell activity, which accumulates abnormally in Stargardt disease.
 A “beaten-metal” appearance in the fovea or parafoveal region is typical.
 The “dark choroid” sign on fundus fluorescein angiography in seen most cases.